 The Challenge: A safe exoskeleton to help paraplegics walk again

-According to the World Health Organization, between 250,000 and 500,000 people suffer spinal cord injuries every year.
-Confined to a wheelchair, these people face mobility challenges on a daily basis, limiting their independence, livelihoods as well as human potential.
+According to the World Health Organisation, between 250,000 and 500,000 people suffer spinal cord injuries every year.
+Many injury victims can suffer permanent paralysis and become confined to a wheelchair as a result.
+Wheelchair-bound people face mobility challenges on a daily basis that can limit their independence and ability to sustain a livelihood.
+Spinal injury can also severely affect mental health and diminish human potential.

-However, as Peterson, the lead software and control engineer on Quix, quickly points out “Imagine asking someone to hop into this device with eight powerful motors.
+A motorised exoskeleton controlling movement of the human body also presents serious challenges to system designers.
+Peterson, the lead software and controls engineer on Quix, points out “Imagine asking someone to hop into a device with eight powerful motors.
 This is a dangerous device if it’s not controlled exactly right.
 It has the potential to do serious damage.”

 ”Quix will include the ability to provide autonomous balancing so the device will be easier to use and more stable.
 At the heart of this balancing control is the Orientus AHRS from Advanced Navigation, which we selected because of the fast internal filter rate and quality of the data.Peter NeuhausSenior Research Scientist, ihmc